Here’s how Breeze, ‘Valorant’s’ newest map, was built

 “[Split] sort of reaffirmed something, which is something that we’re going to be investing more in, in the maps going forward, including Breeze, which is starting to bring in some sense of persistence or change over time, which is how the players can learn a little bit more about the world,” said Nottingham.
 “We’re not thinking of a map as a static, frozen-in-time element.”

 This can be easier said than done: some spaces on the maps are sacred to players, and used exactingly to craft lineups for utility usage.
 Still, Nottingham hinted that the team hoped to make Breeze a living space, with dynamic storytelling areas similar to the busted containment chamber on Icebox, which teased Yoru’s release.
-Still, no space, or time, is really out of bounds for storytelling.

 “I think a lot about how when you first drop into the game, you’ve got that time before the bubble comes down,” Nottingham said.
 “This is a great opportunity for players to express themselves, for giving players more tools to interact with a map or each other, for things that are going on in the world that are more dynamic, that you can explore and interact with during the pre-round.”